aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/530_Network/_index.md

 ---

-# Setting up the VPC, Subnets, Security Groups and VPC Endpoints
+### Setting up the VPC, Subnets, Security Groups and VPC Endpoints.